U.S. Army Corps of Engineers, Europe District: Europe District’s Mission in Caucasus Region

-While Europe District had managed previous humanitarian construction missions in the Caucasus region in support of U.S. European Command initiatives, the mission grew in the late 2000’s with a growing number of projects funded through the Office of Defense Cooperation in the U.S. Embassy in Georgia meant to increase Georgia’s capacity for border control operations.
-This mission continued into the 2010’s and an office was established co-located with the U.S. Embassy that still manages a wide range of projects in the Caucasus region.
+While Europe District had managed previous humanitarian construction missions in the Caucasus region in support of U.S. European Command initiatives, the mission grew in the late 2000s with a growing number of projects funded through the Office of Defense Cooperation in the U.S. Embassy in Georgia meant to increase Georgia’s capacity for border control operations.
+This mission continued into the 2010s and an office was established co-located with the U.S. Embassy that still manages a wide range of projects in the Caucasus region.

 Europe District’s Growing Mission in Eastern Europe

 Following the annexation of Crimea by Russia in 2014, the United States initiated the European Reassurance Initiative – later renamed to the European Deterrence Initiative.
 This DoD-funded initiative led to a significant increase in both the volume and geographic scope of Europe District’s construction mission.
 It funded growth in construction at enduring U.S. military installations in Europe as well as funded projects reinforcing and bolstering the capacity of installations of NATO allies.
 For example, since the beginning of EDI construction, Europe District has been involved in design and construction of projects in Poland, Estonia, Lithuania, Latvia, Hungary, Luxembourg and other countries.
 According to the Department of Defense, these projects are meant to “Enhance the capability and readiness of U.S. Forces, North Atlantic Treaty Organization (NATO) Allies, and regional partners of the U.S., to enable a faster response to any aggression within the U.S. European Command (USEUCOM) Area of Responsibility (AOR) and transnational threats by regional adversaries to the sovereign territory of NATO Allies.”

-In the 2020’s, Europe District continues to support U.S. national interest in Europe and Africa, with a current workforce of roughly 500 personnel in 2024 and projects in more than 40 countries.
+In the 2020s, Europe District continues to support U.S. national interest in Europe and Africa, with a current workforce of roughly 500 personnel in 2024 and projects in more than 40 countries.